- Leading a missions trip

-Natural Church development does not intend to reduce God’s work to a human system, but to help church structures release the Holy Spirit to work more freely in congregational life.
+NCD does not intend to reduce God’s work to a human system — its intention is to empower church structures and ministries to release the Holy Spirit’s work and power more freely in congregational life.

 Since the first printing of this manual approximately 4 million more people have died from AIDS and nearly 7 million have become newly infected around the world.
 Countries in sub-Saharan Africa as well as Asia have the highest infection rates, with many other countries also seeing alarming increases in numbers of people infected.
 Most of those infected and dying are the most productive individuals in the community.